 - (a) The review of an application for a special volunteer license to practice osteopathic medicine; or - (b) The issuance or renewal of a special volunteer license to practice osteopathic medicine pursuant to this section. - 6.
 An osteopathic physician who is issued a special volunteer license to practice osteopathic medicine pursuant to this section and who accepts the privilege of practicing osteopathic medicine in this State pursuant to the provisions of the special volunteer license to practice osteopathic medicine is subject to all the provisions governing disciplinary action set forth in this chapter. - 7.
 An osteopathic physician who is issued a special volunteer license to practice osteopathic medicine pursuant to this section shall comply with the requirements for continuing education adopted by the Board. - Sec.
-14. Chapter 635 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-The Board may issue a license by endorsement to practice podiatry to an applicant who meets the requirements set forth in this section.
+11. Chapter 635 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
+Except as otherwise provided in NRS 635.073, the Board may issue a license by endorsement to practice podiatry to an applicant who meets the requirements set forth in this section.
 An applicant may submit to the Board an application for such a license if the applicant: - (a) Holds a corresponding valid and unrestricted license to practice podiatry in the District of Columbia or any state or territory of the United States; and - (b) Is certified in a specialty recognized by the American Board of Medical Specialties. - 2.
-An applicant for a license by endorsement pursuant to this section must submit to the Board with his or her application: - (a) Proof satisfactory that the applicant: - (1) Satisfies the requirements of subsection 1; - (2) Is a citizen of the United States or otherwise has the legal right to work in the United States; - (3) Has not been disciplined or investigated by the corresponding regulatory authority of the state or territory in which the applicant holds a license to practice podiatry; and - (4) Has not been held civilly or criminally liable for malpractice in the District of Columbia or any state or territory of the United States more than once; - (b) An affidavit stating that the information contained in the application and any accompanying material is true and correct; and - (c) Any other information required by the Board. - 3.
-Not later than 15 business days after receiving an application for a license by endorsement to practice podiatry pursuant to this section, the Board shall provide written notice to the applicant of any additional information required by the Board to consider the application.
-Unless the Board denies the application for good cause, the Board shall approve the application and issue a license by endorsement to practice podiatry to the applicant not later than 45 days after receiving the application.
+An applicant for a license by endorsement pursuant to this section must submit to the Board with his or her application: - (a) Proof satisfactory to the Board that the applicant: - (1) Satisfies the requirements of subsection 1; - (2) Is a citizen of the United States or otherwise has the legal right to work in the United States; - (3) Has not been disciplined or investigated by the corresponding regulatory authority of the District of Columbia or the state or territory in which the applicant holds a license to practice podiatry; and